HadiaFaisal19/HadiaFaisal19/README.md

 - If you have an innovative idea or project, feel free to reach out!

 ## Contact
-- 📫 How to reach me: [Your Email Address](hadiafaisal1003@gmail.com)
+- 📫 How to reach me: [Email Address](hadiafaisal1003@gmail.com)
-- 📱 Connect with me on LinkedIn: [Your LinkedIn Profile](https://www.linkedin.com/in/hadiafaisal)
+- 📱 Connect with me on LinkedIn: [LinkedIn Profile](https://www.linkedin.com/in/hadiafaisal)

 Let's build something amazing together!